 This study provides the first nationally representative empirical investigation of public belief in the GRT and its associated factors in Germany.
-By conceptualising the GRT as a narrative with incremental components and operationalising belief through agreement with these components, we demonstrate widespread endorsement of even the most extreme propositions, varying significantly across sociodemographic categories and political preferences.
+By conceptualizing the GRT as a narrative with incremental components and operationalizing belief through agreement with these components, we demonstrate widespread endorsement of even the most extreme propositions of the GRT, varying significantly across sociodemographic categories and political preferences.

-Our findings suggest that the GRT has gained significant traction among certain segments of the German population, underscoring the need for further research into the factors driving its acceptance and spread, as well as its potential consequences for social cohesion, political discourse, and behaviour.
-The conceptualisation of the GRT as a narrative with weak and strong versions provides a valuable framework for understanding the complex nature of these beliefs and can inform future studies exploring the psychological and sociological mechanisms underlying the adoption of extremist narratives.
+Our findings suggest that the GRT has gained significant traction among certain segments of the German population, underscoring the need for further research into the factors driving its acceptance and spread, as well as its potential consequences for social cohesion, political discourse, and behavior.
+The conceptualization of the GRT as a narrative with weak and strong versions provides a valuable framework for understanding the complex nature of these beliefs and can inform future studies exploring the psychological and sociological mechanisms underlying the adoption of extremist narratives.